mm80843/T3.5/docs/Benef/PBN__Benef_217.md

 ## Articles mentionning this Benefit

 * [Future perspectives of wastewater-based epidemiology: Monitoring infectious disease spread and resistance to the community level](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_48.md)

+## Name of the Benefit

+Allows for the monitoring of antimicrobial usage at a community-wide level to identify trends and provide accurate data on consumption patterns